morganross/FilePromptForge/README.md

 simplys the sending and receiving of text in files to chatgpt vs the native api avoid having to properly format api requests. the benifiit is that it simplys the work of interacting with chatgpt on the command line if you are working with many files.

+find is for each
+concat is join
+cartesian is iterate

+adds cli funcitonality to openi api

 Seperate features